ModeSevenIndustrialSolutions/BlackSheepLogging/README.md

 <img src="https://user-images.githubusercontent.com/564725/34486363-dc501aec-efcf-11e7-92b2-1163cca9e7aa.jpg" width="700">

-[Learn more](https://swiftybeaver.com/enterprise.html) about **legally compliant**, end-to-end encrypted logging your own cloud with **SwiftyBeaver Enterprise**.
+[Learn more](https://blacksheeplogging.com/enterprise.html) about **legally compliant**, end-to-end encrypted logging your own cloud with **BlackSheepLogging Enterprise**.
 Install via Docker or manual, fully-featured free trial included!

 <br/>

 ### Google Cloud & More

 You can fully customize your log format, turn it into JSON, or create your own destinations.
-For example our [Google Cloud Destination](https://github.com/SwiftyBeaver/SwiftyBeaver/blob/master/Sources/GoogleCloudDestination.swift) is just another customized logging format which adds the powerful functionality of automatic server-side Swift logging when hosted on Google Cloud Platform.
+For example our [Google Cloud Destination](https://github.com/BlackSheepLogging/BlackSheepLogging/blob/master/Sources/GoogleCloudDestination.swift) is just another customized logging format which adds the powerful functionality of automatic server-side Swift logging when hosted on Google Cloud Platform.

 <br/>